nwg-piotr/nwg-shell-config/README.md

 ### Backup (common)

-- you'll find a backup / restore utility here.
+- You'll find a backup / restore utility here.
 It allows to pack all nwg-shell-related configs into a `.tar.gz` file, and install them back from it.

 ### System info (common)

-- this tab gathers and displays some basic system info, including installed OS, Wayland compositor and nwg-shell-related packages versions.
+- This tab gathers and displays some basic system info, including installed OS, Wayland compositor and nwg-shell-related packages versions.

 ### Desktop styles submenu (common)